-Refer to the Transmission Assy Assembly and Installation.
+• Refer to Transmission Assembly and Installation.

 Shift Fork Bending

 Visually inspect the shift forks, and replace any fork that is bent.
 A bent fork could cause difficulty in shifting, or allow the transmission to jump out of gear when under power.
 90° [A]